CARV-ICS-FORTH/knot/docs/user.rst

 The services screen is accessed by selecting "Services" from the menu on the left.
 You are presented with a list of running services.
 Select a service name and you will be taken to the service frontend in a new browser tab.
 Select the "Actions" button to remove a service.

 .. note::
    The service may take some time to initialize.
 If you select a service name immediately after creation, you may see a proxy error.
-Just wait a few seconds and refresh your browser.
+Just wait for a few seconds and refresh your browser.

 .. figure:: images/services-screen.png